mateuszjurewicz/notes_public/English Vocabulary.md

 - `sashay`
 to walk in an ostentatious manner, often with exaggerated hip and shoulder movements.
 - `scathing`
-severly critical of something, witheringly scornful.
+severely critical of something, witheringly scornful.
 E.g. of an indictment or an attack.
 - `scurrilous`
 expressed in a vulgar or coarse manner.
 Sometimes also slanderous, defamatory.
 - `self-possessed`